neubri/www/README.md

 ## Overview

 WWW is a full-stack web application for managing and publishing news articles.
-It consists of a backend RESTful API (`www`, be-news-app) and a modern frontend client (`fe-news-app`).
+It consists of a backend RESTful API and a modern frontend client.
 The platform supports public article browsing and a CMS dashboard for admins and staff to manage content.

 ---